ToolsGambling

 Why Online Casinos Often Have Lower Edge

 Online casinos don't pay for massive buildings, thousands of employees, or free drinks.
-Those savings translate directly into better odds for players.
-Here's the comparison:
+Those savings translate directly into better odds for players:

 GameLand-Based EdgeOnline EdgeSavings